tembo-io/website/blog/2023-09-25-table-version-history/index.md

 CREATE EXTENSION IF NOT EXISTS temporal_tables;
 ```

-Above, this enables the extension when the database starts. **temporal_tables** requires `CREATE EXTENSION`, but does not require `LOAD`.
-I learned that by reading the documentation for this extension on the Trunk website.
+Above, this enables the extension when the database starts.

-**I’m running this command to start a Postgres container:**
+**I’m running this command to start a Postgres container with temporal_tables:**

 ```bash
 docker build -t example-local-image .